laravel/docs/http-client.md

 <a name="timeout"></a>
 ### Timeout

-To set a timeout for your request, you can use the `timeout` method.
+The `timeout` method may be used to specify the maximum number of seconds to wait for a response:

     $response = Http::timeout(3)->get(...);

-If the timeout is exceeded, an instance of `Illuminate\Http\Client\ConnectionException` will  be thrown.
+If the given timeout is exceeded, an instance of `Illuminate\Http\Client\ConnectionException` will  be thrown.

 <a name="retries"></a>
 ### Retries